ReachFive/identity-android-sdk/README.md

 }
 ```

-Then in `app/build.gradle` add the following line to activate the plugin
+Then in `app/build.gradle`, add the following line to activate the plugin:
 ```
 apply plugin: 'com.google.gms.google-services'
 ```